 And through all the years, the members of the Hospitality Committee have kept us in food and drink.
 The Monitoring Committee has kept the studio open daily.
 The Room Maintenance committee has kept us clean and tidy.
 The Library expands every year.
 The number of committees has increased dramatically and currently, in 2016, there are 17 committee chairs.
 Several times a year social functions were held, the most talked about event being the Christmas Party of 2001.

-In 2016 we don’t see any writings as to why that party stood out but we still do have a good Christmas Party!
-We also have picnics at the Pavilion and a summertime Ice Cream Party.
-In 2016, we are celebrating 20 years of the All About Art Club.
-We are producing 2 joint murals with over 30 members taking part.
-We will rent a bus and visit Charleston, taking advantage of several art shows that will be going on.
+In 2016, we celebrated 20 years of the All About Art Club.
+We produced 2 joint murals with over 30 members taking part.
+We rented a bus and visited Charleston, taking advantage of several art shows that will be going on.
 Barbara Bass, a current member designed a “20th anniversary” t-shirt.
-We will have a grand celebration in September, when we will invite as many original members as we can find to an afternoon together.
+We had a grand celebration in September, when we will invite as many original members as we can find to an afternoon together.
 We hope the club will continue to grow!